robfatland/pythonbytes/nim/README.md

 ### Choosing a random number from 1 to 3

+Here is the final ingredient needed for the first version of our Nim program.
+Remember this is the version that plays legally but not very skillfully.

 `randint()` is a Python function that produces a random integer.
 Run this program to see how `randint()` works.
 The first lime `from random import randint` is a bit of magic that we will explain later.
 There was similar magic up above when we had `import os`.
 But